arctic-marmoset/vulkan-sandbox/README.md

 aim to produce a basic 3D renderer.
 The scope of the 3D renderer will be decided at a later point.

+# Development Branches

+The main branch may not contain the latest changes, as risky changes are kept in separate development branches prior to merging.
+These branches are named `wip/{feature}`.

 # External Dependencies

 This project uses vcpkg to pull in most dependencies.
 However, the following must